BilalArshad4399/meta-ads-web-service/SUPABASE_SETUP.md

 ## Step 3: Set Up Database Tables

 1. Go to SQL Editor in your Supabase dashboard
-2. Copy and paste the contents of `supabase_schema.sql` file
+2. Copy and paste the contents of `supabase_setup.sql` file
 3. Click "Run" to create the tables

 ## Step 4: Configure Your Application